Antagonist: "The Cabal"

 Tyler Brennen (Jay Karnes)

-Never quite getting over Ms rousting him out of his planned profit from selling the guidance chip he was able to avoid being killed by the Columbian cartel (by sending guns to their rivals) and devised a plan to 'fit the Westen brothers for body bags' and getting M to steal something else for him at the same time.
-By offering to fund a business scheme of Nates he was able to hire an assassin from Sicily (the Butcher) to hold him hostage and force M through the key steps leading up to a major theft.
-To punctuate his point he shot Nate in the arm - which just pissed M off and brought his whole force into, once again, thwarting Brennan's plan by making it look like he'd done the same thing to Brennan's daughter, Annabelle, going to private school in Switerzerland.
-He acquiesed but acquired a new obsession.
+Never quite getting over Ms rousting him out of his planned profit from selling the guidance chip, he was able to avoid being killed by the Columbian cartel (by sending guns to their rivals) and devised a plan to 'fit the Westen brothers for body bags' and get M to steal something else for him at the same time.
+By offering to fund a business scheme of Nate's he was able to hire an assassin from Sicily (the Butcher) to hold Nate hostage and force M through the key steps leading up to a major theft.
+To punctuate his point he shot Nate in the arm - which just pissed M off and brought his whole force into, once again, thwarting Brennan's plan by making it look like he'd done the same thing to Brennan's daughter, Annabelle, currently attending private school in Switerzerland.
+He reluctantly acquiesed but acquired a new obsession.
 (31)

-After their last encounter he spent $122,654.32 tracking Ms every move which is how he was led to Marv and had the ability to blackmail him into getting the thumb drive with the NOC list away from M, also the audio tape of Ms informing on Vaughn and the organization.
-He recognized the opportunity to make money from killing the 64 men on the list and using the audio tape to blackmail M into doing it.
-Just for good measure he teamed with Larry Seizmore to help M kill and also to “wrangle” him.
+After their last encounter he spent $122,654.32 tracking Ms every move, which is how he was led to Marv and later to Michael.
+He claims that he had sent a Christmas Card to Nate but had never gotten a reply.
+Tyler blackmailed Marv into getting the thumb drive with the NOC list away from Michael, as well as the audio tape of Ms informing on Vaughn and the organization.
+He recognized the opportunity to make money from killing the 64 men on the list and to use the audio tape to blackmail M into doing it.
+Just for good measure he teamed with Larry Seizmore to help M do the killing and also to “wrangle” him into submission.
 Larry did kill one of the names on the list, Albert Machado, but then stabbed Brennen in the chest after he learned that M had found Brennen’s safe with the list.
 Brennen’s body was found with Larry by the police, who Sam had called.
 (61)

 Current location: Deceased